You want to improve the quality of your life continuously.

 When you forget to send the report you promised, don’t avoid the topic!
 Apologize and agree to do what you have to.
 Communication will defuse the situation, reduce your anxiety, and mental load.

 Find out why it’s important to talk to people.

 Walking is the best thing you can do to your mental and physical health.

 One thing you can do is to take a short walk just before you need to exert a lot of mental effort.
-Or you may consider walking meetings like Steve Jobs and other creative thinkers.
+Or you may hold walking meetings like Steve Jobs and other creative thinkers.

 Walking gets your mind to work in an active state, and you will be more effective.

 Watch the video about all the benefits of daily walking habit.